A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ The \(\mathit{LSF}^w\) metric implements an early-detection reward and late-detection penalty through a \emph{detection state propagation} mechanism.
+\paragraph{Latency and Sparsity-aware F-score (\(\mathit{LSF}^w\))} ~\\ The \(\mathit{LSF}^w\) metric implements an early-detection reward and late-detection penalty through a \emph{detection state propagation} mechanism.
 Specifically, when the model successfully detects at least one true anomaly within a window \(W_i\)—that is,

 the window enters the \emph{detection-activated state}.
 In this case, LSF propagates the detection state from the first true anomalous point

 to the end of the window, forcing all predictions in this interval to be positive: